 M&S Pro Bono Advocate Program

 Miles & Stockbridge’s Pro Bono Advocate Program is structured to provide our lawyers meaningful opportunity to give back to their communities and, in particular, to provide our associates valuable professional experience and opportunities for increased responsibilities.
 The firm recognizes pro bono work when evaluating and rewarding the performance of its lawyers.
-Miles & Stockbridge's Pro Bono Advocate Program is directed by Stephen J. Cullen, a lawyer nationally and internationally recognized for his pro bono service.
-Dina R. Billian, the firm's Recruitment Manager, is the program's coordinator.
+Miles & Stockbridge's Pro Bono Advocate Program is directed by Kelly Powers and Francina Brinker, lawyers recognized for their pro bono service.

 The firm works closely with prominent public interest organizations that provide legal services to the disadvantaged in each community in which we have offices.
 Miles & Stockbridge lawyers, for example, are active participants in the Maryland Volunteer Lawyers Service, which seeks to provide quality representation for low-income clients in civil matters.
 In addition to handling dozens of cases for MVLS clients, our lawyers serve in leadership roles for the non-profit organization.
 Miles & Stockbridge has been honored by MVLS, including as Law Firm of the year, in recognition of Miles & Stockbridge's long-standing commitment and support.